The Adventures of Pinocchio: Plot

-Pinocchio does excellently in school.
-The Fairy promises that Pinocchio will be a real boy the next day and says he should invite all his friends to a party.
-He goes to invite everyone, but he is sidetracked when he meets his closest friend from school, a boy nicknamed Candlewick, who is about to go to a place called Toyland where everyone plays all day and never works.
-Pinocchio goes along with him and they have a wonderful time for the next five months.
+Pinocchio does excellently in school, and the Fairy promises that he will be a real boy the next day, saying he should invite all his friends to a party.
+He goes to invite everyone, but he is sidetracked after meeting Candlewick, one of his closest friends, who tells him he is heading to a place called Toyland, where children play all day and never work or study.
+Pinocchio goes along with him, and they have a wonderful time for the next five months.

-One morning in the fifth month, Pinocchio and Candlewick awake with donkeys' ears.
-A marmot tells Pinocchio that he has got a donkey fever: boys who do nothing but play and never study always turn into donkeys.
-Soon, both Pinocchio and Candlewick are fully transformed.
-Pinocchio is sold to a circus where he is trained to do tricks, until he falls and sprains his leg after seeing the Fairy with Turquoise Hair in one of the box seats.
-The ringmaster then sells Pinocchio to a man who wants to skin him and make a drum.
-The man throws the donkey into the sea to drown him.
-When the man goes to retrieve the corpse, all he finds is a living marionette.
-Pinocchio explains that the fish ate all the donkey skin off him and he is now a puppet again.
-Pinocchio dives back into the water and swims out to sea.
-When the Terrible Dogfish appears, Pinocchio is swallowed by it.
-Inside the Dogfish, Pinocchio unexpectedly finds Geppetto.
-Pinocchio and Geppetto escape with the help of a large tuna and look for a new place to live.
+One morning, Pinocchio and Candlewick awake with donkeys' ears.
+A marmot tells Pinocchio that he has gotten donkey fever, as boys who play and never study or work turn into donkeys.
+Soon, both Pinocchio and Candlewick are fully transformed, and Pinocchio is sold to a circus where he is trained to do tricks.
+He falls and sprains his leg after seeing the Fairy in one of the box seats.
+The ringmaster then sells Pinocchio to a man who wants to skin him and use his hide to make a drum, and throws him into the sea to drown him.
+But when he goes to retrieve the corpse, he finds Pinocchio, who explains that the fish ate all the donkey skin off him and he is now a puppet again.
+Pinocchio dives back into the water and swims out to sea, where the Terrible Dogfish appears and swallows him.
+Inside the Dogfish, Pinocchio unexpectedly finds Geppetto, and they escape with help from a large tuna and look for a new place to live.

-Pinocchio and Geppetto encounter the Fox and the Cat, now impoverished.
-The Cat has really become blind, and the Fox has really become lame.
-The Fox and the Cat plead for food or money, but Pinocchio rebuffs them and tells them that they have earned their misfortune.
-Geppetto and Pinocchio arrive at a small house, which is home to the Talking Cricket.
-The Talking Cricket says they can stay and reveals that he got his house from a little goat with turquoise hair.
-Pinocchio gets a job doing work for a farmer and recognizes the farmer's dying donkey as his friend Candlewick.
+Pinocchio and Geppetto encounter the Fox and the Cat, who are now impoverished.
+The Fox has become lame and the Cat has gone blind, respectively.
+They plead for food and money, but Pinocchio rebuffs them and tells them that they have earned their misfortune.
+Geppetto and Pinocchio then arrive at a small house, which is home to the Talking Cricket.
+The cricket says they can stay and reveals that he got his house from a little goat with turquoise hair.
+Pinocchio gets a job doing work for a farmer, and recognizes his dying donkey as his friend Candlewick.

 After long months of working for the farmer and supporting the ailing Geppetto, Pinocchio goes to town with the forty pennies he has saved to buy himself a new suit.
-He discovers that the Fairy is ill and needs money.
-Pinocchio instantly gives the Snail he met back on the Island of Busy Bees all the money he has.
+He discovers that the Fairy is ill and needs money, and gives the Snail he met back on the Island of Busy Bees all of his money.
 That night, he dreams that he is visited by the Fairy, who kisses him.
-When he wakes up, he is a real boy.
-His former puppet body lies lifeless on a chair.
-The Fairy has also left him a new suit, boots, and a bag which contains 40 gold coins instead of pennies.
+When he wakes up, he is a real boy, with his puppet body lying lifeless on a chair.
+The Fairy has also left him a new suit, boots, and a bag which contains 40 gold coins.
 Geppetto also returns to health.